freon4dsl/Freon-documentation/docu-content/030_Examples/030_Generic_Types/020_The_TyperExample_DSL/+page.md

+---
+title: The Metamodel Definition of the Example Language
+description: Review the complete AST for a simple language that pairs expressions with declared types.
+Learn how TypeUsage, TypeRef, TypeDecl, GenericType, and UnitOfMeasurement model generic types and units of measurement.
+tags: Freon, metamodel, AST, TypeUsage, TypeRef, TypeDecl, GenericType, UnitOfMeasurement, GenericKind, UnitKind, PredefinedType, expressions, literals, typer, example language
+---

 # The Metamodel Definition of the Example Language

-To explain the type definition, we first need the metamodel of the example language.
+To explain the type definition, we first need the **metamodel** of the example language.
-Below is the complete .ast file.
-But first, let's explain some highlights.
+Below is the complete `.ast` file—first, a few highlights.

-Every type in the list of _expression_ - _declared type_ pairs is an instance of the AST concept **TypeUsage**, which comes in two flavours: a type declaration, and a type reference, that holds a reference to another AST node.
+Every type in the list of *expression – declared type* pairs is an instance of the AST concept **TypeUsage**, which comes in two flavours: a **type reference** (pointing to a named type), and a **type declaration** (an inline declaration that stands on its own).

 ```proto
 // TyperExample/src/defs/projectY.ast#L18-L26